kodeklubben/lessoneditor/README.md

 ### Frontend:

 - Install all dependencies with [npm](https://www.npmjs.com/) `npm install --prefix frontend`
-- Start the application with `npm start-frontend`
+- Start the application with `npm start frontend`
 - Open `http://localhost:4200/` in your browser

 ### Thumbnailer (The Lessoneditor Thumbnail Service):